-CLINICAL COMPETENCY MASTER PLAN Implemented: 6/19 revised: 6/20

-By the end of their professional study, students MUST complete all the clinical competency requirements by the ARRT (American Registry of Radiologic Technologists).
+CLINICAL COMPETENCY MASTER PLAN Implemented: 6/19 revised: 6/20, 5/24 By the end of their professional study, students MUST complete all the clinical competency requirements by the ARRT (American Registry of Radiologic Technologists).
 In addition, students may complete the following rotations: up to 24-hours in any of the advanced imaging modalities, a Radiologist Rotation and/or an Emergency Medicine observation.
 All students must successfully complete a Final Assessment Clinical Exam (FACE) which includes the following sections: an oral evaluation, a written critical thinking exam and one patient exam competence chosen by the program faculty.
-FACE is to be completed prior to graduation.
+FACE is to be completed before graduation.

-Course Course Name Competencies Required

-number Clinical

-() denotes total number required Hours

-RADT-355 Clinical Radiography I 1.
-Three Mandatory competencies (no trauma, 4.00 de

-pediatric, or OR procedures) 128

-additional comps may be done this semester.

-D + D = 0.55 (3)

-RADT-365 Clinical Radiology II 1.
-Ten Mandatory competencies 200

-2. General Patient Care Competencies 280

-(10)

-RADT-455 Clinical Radiology III Sixteen Mandatory competencies

-2. Four elective exams must be completed

-A. One must be from the fluoro category

-B. One must be from the cranium category

-3. Optional Clinical Rotations- Radiologist and/or

-Emergency Medicine Observation - up to 16 hours 440

-each.

-(20)

-RADT-465 Clinical Radiology IV 1.
-Six Mandatory competencies

-2. Five elective competencies- If not previously

-completed

-A. Two must be pediatric

-B. One must be spine/pelvis

-C. One must be fluoro (students need a minimum of 330

-2 to graduate)

-D. One elective choice
+Course number Course Name Competencies Required Approx. Clinical number () denotes total number required Hours RADT-355 Clinical Radiography I Three Mandatory competencies (no trauma, pediatric, or OR procedures) additional comps may be done this semester.
+(3) 144 RADT-365 Clinical Radiology II Ten Mandatory competencies General Patient Care Competencies (10) 220 RADT-455 Clinical Radiology III 1.
+Sixteen Mandatory competencies 2.
+Four elective exams must be completed A. One must be from the fluoro category B. One must be from the cranium category 3.
+Optional Clinical Rotations- Radiologist and/or Emergency Medicine Observation - up to 16 hours each.
+(20) 440 RADT-465 Clinical Radiology IV Six Mandatory competencies Five elective competencies-If not previously completed A. Two must be pediatric B. One must be spine/pelvis C. One must be fluoro (students need a minimum of 2 to graduate) D. One elective choice 300

 (11)

 RADT-475 Clinical Radiology V 1.
 One Mandatory competencies

 2. Seven new Elective Exam Competencies

-3. Additional competencies needed for graduation not
+3. Additional competencies needed for graduation not previously completed.
+300

-previously completed.
-320

-4. Optional Elective Rotation - 24 hours (if not
+4. Optional Elective Rotation - 24 hours (if not previously completed)

-previously completed)

 5. FACE Final Assessment Clinical Exam

 (8)

-Approximate total 1498
+Approximate total 1404

-Clinical hours are approximate and can range from 1420 - 1500, depending on holidays and the college's academic schedule.
+\Clinical hours are approximate and can range, depending on holidays and the college's academic schedule.
+The college utilizes a 75:1 clinical credit hour ratio.
+75 clinical hours = 1 academic credits